-The investment process is focused on delivering attractive risk-adjusted returns through in-depth fundamental research and an emphasis on downside risk mitigation.
-The Company conducts due diligence on pending investments in several phases, and the assessment of downside risk is integrated throughout the entire process.
-Access to new opportunities is a result of the Company's dedication to building and maintaining strong banking partnerships.
-The investment team provides in-depth analysis of security structure and underlying collateral.
-The investment process includes both quantitative and qualitative reviews with investment decisions made by an experienced investment team with that has worked together for over 10 years across the spectrum of banking-related assets.
-The investment team places a high value on its relationships with the underlying bank's management teams and conducts regular in person or teleconference reviews, with particular focus on the bank's local markets and financial integrity.
-The Company's disciplined approach to due diligence and commitment to credit quality reflects its long-term view of creating shareholder value.
-The Company believes shareholders have high regard for this dedicated and disciplined approach to portfolio construction, as we expect it will serve to provide predictable cash flows and stable to growing net asset value over an extended period of time.
+ArrowMark Financial's investment committee is focused on delivering on what we believe to be attractive risk-adjusted returns through in-depth fundamental research with an emphasis on risk mitigation for capital preservation.
+The Company conducts due diligence on pending investments in several phases, and the assessment of downside risk is integrated into each phase of the process.
+Sourcing investments and access to new investment opportunities are a result of the Company's dedication to building and maintaining strong banking relationships, as well as working with intermediaries in the banking sector.
+The investment team provides in-depth analysis of security structure and underlying collateral to determine the financial integrity of the institution.
+The investment process includes both quantitative and qualitative reviews with investment decisions made by an experienced investment team that has worked together across the spectrum of banking-related assets for over 11 years.
+The investment team places a high value on its relationships with the underlying bank's management teams, and conducts regular in person or teleconference reviews, with particular focus on the bank's local markets.
+The Company's disciplined approach to due diligence and its commitment to credit quality reflects its long-term view of creating shareholder value.
+The Company believes shareholders have high regard for this dedicated and disciplined approach to portfolio construction.
+We expect the investment process will serve to provide predictable cash flows and stable to growing net asset value over an extended timeframe.